SuperkakaSCU/JAX-CPFEM/README.md

-JAX-CPFEM: an efficient GPU-computing simulation for differentiable crystal plasticity finite element method (CPFEM), built on top of [JAX-FEM](https://github.com/deepmodeling/jax-fem).
+__JAX-CPFEM__: an efficient GPU-computing simulation for differentiable crystal plasticity finite element method (CPFEM), built on top of [JAX-FEM](https://github.com/deepmodeling/jax-fem).
 Leveraging [JAX](https://github.com/google/jax), this tool addresses the need for inverse design for smart manufacturing.

 ## The concept of differentiable CPFEM
 We want to emphasize the following three features that differential JAX-CPFEM from other CPFEM software: